WHTEGOD/webcrawler/README.md

 - Add support for crawling JavaScript-heavy websites.
 - Enable parallel or distributed crawling.

-## License
+## Guideline
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This Project is only for Education Purpose.

 ## Acknowledgments
 - [Scrapy Documentation](https://docs.scrapy.org)